 If you're interested in early medicine then you might like to give the Florence Nightingale Museum a try as well.
 Or how about the Alexander Fleming Museum in Paddington Hopsital?
 The Science Museum has quite a lot of exhibits about early medicine.

-Craig’s review – “You'll find the Old Operating Theatre and Herb Garret in an attic at the top of a tower, and you have to climb up a tight and winding wooden staircase to reach it.
+Craig’s review of Old Operating Theatre – “You'll find the Old Operating Theatre and Herb Garret in an attic at the top of a tower, and you have to climb up a tight and winding wooden staircase to reach it.
 It's not your normal kind of museum.
 It's like a creaky-old cottage in the rafters -- a bit like a witch's cottage in the woods.
 You probably think that I'm exaggerating, but I promise you I'm not.
 I'm bein… continued”